zikrnet/MY-LITA-PROJECT-2-CUSTOMERSDATA-/README.md

 This approach helps to analyze and visualize the top customers by revenue, giving insights to drive strategic business decisions.

+## 10. Count of CustomerID by Subscription Status

+To calculate the Count of Customer IDs by Subscription Status, I have a Subscription Status field that indicates whether a subscription is **Active** or **Cancel**

+## Insights from Count of CustomerID by Subscription Status

+i.
+Customer Retention:  A high number of active subscriptions compared to canceled ones indicate strong customer retention ii.
+Churn Analysis:  If the count of canceled subscriptions is high there will be a need to investigate the reasons for churn and implement retention strategies iii.
+Targeted Marketing:  Use insights from the counts to design targeted campaigns aimed at re-engaging canceled customers or upselling to active ones

+This insights will help to track and analyze customer distribution across different subscription statuses.

 ![project 2](https://github.com/user-attachments/assets/79ea7638-8ee1-443c-a5cc-49c163101620)

 More Visual